Teaching and Learning

 Most Cambridge degrees have two sections, known as Part I and Part II, and you can generally choose courses from both Parts.
 Cambridge is about depth: this programme should not be used as a way of fulfilling general requirements, and therefore you are expected to take courses in the subject area of your major.
 The subjects that we offer are: Economics; Education; English; History; Human, Social, and Political Sciences; Anglo-Saxon, Norse, and Celtic; Archaeology; Asian and Middle Eastern Studies; Classics; History of Art; Linguistics; Philosophy; Theology, Religion, and Philosophy of Religion.
 Within all faculties though there will be papers that are unavailable to take.
 This will be discussed with you on a case-by-case basis during the application process.
 We support those in Group 1: https://www.undergraduate.study.cam.ac.uk/international-students/fees.

-You will select two Papers, which you will take over the course of the semester.
-There are certain limitations to the courses available to Fall Semester Programme students: some courses are suitable only if you have considerable previous training, e.g. in econometrics.
+You will select two Papers, one in each of the two terms which comprise the semester.
+There are certain limitations to the courses available to Spring Semester Programme students: some courses are suitable only if you have considerable previous training, e.g. in econometrics, while other Papers may be unviable if vital lectures are delivered in the first term.
 Once you are admitted to the programme you will receive advice on how to choose your courses.
 A list of courses can be found on the relevant faculty and department websites.
-If you experience any difficulties in accessing the course lists you should contact the Fall Semester Programme Coordinator.
+If you experience any difficulties in accessing the course lists you should contact the Spring Semester Programme Coordinator.

 Semester students do not take the regular University exams, known as Tripos exams, instead you will take College exams designed to reflect what you have studied during your two terms.
 The assessment for grading purposes is made on the basis of these exams and on your coursework.